VyprVPN Review 2023: A Powerful Alpine VPN?

 Favorites are always listed at the top of the server list.

-Through the hamburger menu on the upper left of the interface, the support center can be accessed, as well as information about available updates.
-Settings can be found below, in the main menu, under the heading "Customize".
-The kill switch can also be activated here, while auto-start options, protocols, and a DNS server can be selected, about which more is written below.
+The support center can be accessed through the hamburger menu on the interface's upper left along with information about available updates.
+Settings are found below, in the main menu, under "Customize".
+It's possible to activate the kill switch here and to configure auto-start options, protocols, and a DNS server, but more on all of that below.

-The usual options for auto-start can be configured here so that VyprVPN does not (for example) automatically connect to untrusted WLAN networks.
+All of the usual options for auto-start can be configured here so that, for example, VyprVPN does not automatically connect to untrusted WiFi networks.

 VyprVPN sticks to the basics.

-VyprVPN's mobile app is identical to its desktop program, except that the veritable split tunneling feature "App Connection" appears.
-Apart from that, you can control whether a VPN connection is established automatically when you start your computer, guaranteeing that you always surf anonymously.
+VyprVPN's mobile app is identical to its desktop client, apart from the inclusion of "App Connection", the service's split tunneling feature.
+In addition, it's possible to specify whether a VPN connection should be automatically created when you start your computer, guaranteeing that you always surf anonymously.

-VyprVPN's smartphone app is identical to its desktop client.
+VyprVPN's mobile app is identical to its desktop client.

-VyperVPN no longer offers a browser extension (it was deemed to be redundant some time ago).
-Nevertheless, the provider does offer a solid array of features, packaged in an intuitive and easy-to-navigate interface, which covers all of the basics, without adding too many extras.
+VyperVPN no longer offers a browser extension (it was deemed redundant some time ago).
+Nevertheless, the provider does serve up a solid array of features, packaged in an intuitive and easy-to-navigate interface.
+You'll get all of the basics, but not too many extras.

 VyprVPN can call upon more than 700 servers spread across 70 locations in 64 countries, equating to upwards of 300,000 IP addresses.
-As with most VPN providers, the majority of VyprVPN's servers are concentrated in North America and Europe, while Africa (Algeria and Egypt) is barely covered at all.
-On the plus side, VyprVPN can lay claim to more servers in Asia, Central, and South America than most other providers.
+As with most VPNs, the majority of VyprVPN's servers are in North America and Europe, while Africa is barely covered at all, apart from Algeria and Egypt.
+On the plus side, VyprVPN can lay claim to more servers in Asia and South America than most other providers.

-VyprVPN has a solid server network that covers those regions most commonly serviced by VPNs, however, this means that it also suffers from the same shortcomings.
+VyprVPN's covers the same regions as most other VPNs, which means that it also suffers from the same shortcomings.

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random VyprVPN servers in Germany and the US at different times of the day to more accurately evaluate their performances.
-More information concerning our methodology can be found in our VPN speed test.
+We determine the speed of all of our sample's VPNs using a server in Europe with a 1 GB/s connection.
+To do this, we connected to random VyprVPN servers in Germany and the US at different times of the day.
+More information about our methodology is available in our VPN speed test article.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):